wuharvey/music-mike/Project Proposal.md

 By taking advantage of music theory and the relationships of notes within scales and modes with each other along with the relationships between notes from different scales and modes, MUSICMIKE can create a more intuitive programming language for musicians.

 ### Example Program
-The bread and butter of MUSICMIKE are the unique list constructors.
-Lists can only take one type in MUSICMIKE, similar to OCaml.
+The bread and butter of Music-mike are the unique list constructors.
+Lists can only take one type in Music-mike, similar to OCaml.

-Square brackets construct a "normal list".
+Square brackets construct a "normal" list.
 Double square brackets [[]] are designed for convenient creation of rhythm lists and take expressions that are converted to floats.
-These expressions take the following form: [insert here]
 Angular brackets < > facilitate pitch list creation.
+These constructors manipulate their contents in subtle ways that are explained in the comments below.

 	// Happy Birthday
 	mode = Cmajor;
 	// Alternatively could define as major=[C D E F G A B];
+	// For such definitions we default to the fourth octave, i.e. C4 D4 E4 F4 G4 A4 B4.

 	rhythm = [[ 8o 16 4 4 4 2 8o 16 4 4 4 2 1 ]];
 	// o is an operator that “dots” a rhythm unit.